refuel-ai/autolabel/docs/guide/overview/tutorial-classification.md

     },
     "prompt": {
         # very simple instructions for the LLM
-        "task_guidelines": "Is the provided comment 'toxic' or 'not toxic'?", "labels": [ # list of labels to choose from "toxic",
+        "task_guidelines": "Does the provided comment contain 'toxic' language?
+Say toxic or not toxic.", "labels": [ # list of labels to choose from "toxic",
             "not toxic"